-Please print a copy of the patient's "GP Home Visit Summary Information" from the GP practice system and use it for this assessment.
+Please print out a copy of the patient's GP Home Visit Summary Information" from the GP Practice system and use it for this assessment.
 Any changes to the patient's management/medication as a result of this assessment should be recorded on the "GP Home Visit Summary Information" sheet and transferred onto the patient's electronic record on return to the practice.

 SECTION 1: ANTICIPATORY CARE ALERT STATUS 1.
-Does the patient have anticipatory care patient alert (ACPA)?
+Does the patient have an anticipatory care alert (ACPA)?
 Yes / No 2.
 Should the patient have an ACPA?
-Priority groups are those most at risk of an unplanned emergency hospital admission, including: Patients with dementia Patients over 75 with several long term conditions Patients with learning difficulties Frail elderly Patients at risk of falls Yes / No If yes, refer to Local Enhanced Service for Anticipatory Care
+Priority groups are those most at risk of an unplanned emergency hospital admission including: Patients with dementia Patients over 75 with several long term conditions Patients with learning difficulties Frail elderly Patients at risk of falls Yes / No

-SECTION 2: GENERAL MEDICATION REVIEW

-1: Identify the medicines the patient is currently taking and any problems with them.

-- What medicines is the patient being prescribed?
-Refer to patient's "GP Home Visit Summary Information" and, if available, the patient's current MAR chart (medication administration record) which is held at the care home.
-If both are available, compare them to identify any discrepancies. - Of the medicines prescribed, what is the patient actually taking (ie, check compliance)? - Does the patient have any problems with any of the medicines (eg, side effects, ability to take/use, are they getting symptomatic relief)? - Is the patient taking any other medicines (eg, purchased medicines, herbal supplements, vitamins)?
+SECTION 2: GENERAL MEDICATION REVIEW 1.
+Identify the medicines the patient is currently taking any problems with them.
+Refer to patient's GP Home Visit Summary information and current MAR chart (medication administration record which is held in the care home).
+Compare them to identify any discrepancies and take action to rectify discrepancies by updating Repeat Medication list and/or the MAR chart as appropriate.
+Of the medicines prescribed, what is the patient actually taking (ie, check compliance)?

-SECTION 2 (CONTINUED): GENERAL MEDICATION REVIEW
+•Are there any medicines on the patient's repeat prescription list that are not being ordered/taken that should be i.e. poor compliance with regular medicines?

+•Does the patient have any problems with any of the medicines (eg, side effects, ability to take/use, are they getting symptomatic relief)?
-2: Then consider: are these medicines still appropriate?

-- Is there a valid indication for continuing each of the medicines? - Are there any safety issues with any of the medicines, eg, are they in the high risk group or poorly tolerated in frail patients?
+- Is the patient taking any other medicines (eg, purchased medicines, herbal supplements, vitamins)? - •Is the patient taking any medicines that require regular monitoring and is this monitoring up-to-date e.g. levothyroxine. - •Care staff need clear directions and specific instructions to be able to administer "when required" medicines or determine how much to administer when medicines are prescribed with a dosing range e.g. 1 to 2 tablets.
+Do care staff have sufficient guidance for these medicines to avoid any ambiguity?
+Can any directions be made clearer e.g. avoid "as directed"? - 2.
+Then consider: are these medicines still appropriate? - •Is there a valid indication for continuing each of the medicines? - •Are there any conditions that are not being treated/adequately treated e.g. bone protection in patients at risk of falls? - •Are there any safety issues with any of the medicines, eg, are they in the high risk group or poorly tolerated in frail patients?